2012 0004 0007

 attached to anything in the current file will be ignored).
 Remember

-must be escaped by using
+that in makefiles, the $ must be escaped by using

 a number of Debian-based distros (at least), but the latest version